KDE/documentation-docs-kdenlive-org/user_interface/customizing_interface.rst

 Resizing Widgets
 ----------------

-You can only resize the column or row the widget is docked in.
+You can only resize the column or row the :term:`widget` is docked in.
 Hover over the widget's edge on either side and the mouse pointer will change into the re-size pointer.
 Now drag the edge until the desired size is reached.
 You can only drag horizontally or vertically individually.

 .. _ui-saving_layout: